Fireworks are legal in Nevada, but only under 3 conditions:

 - up to $1,000 in fines, and/or

-It is also a misdemeanor to ignite fireworks within one hundred (100) feet of a fireworks booth, gas station or anywhere else with flammable materials.
-And if the fireworks caused damage to property in Las Vegas, the judge may also order the defendant to pay restitution.8
+It is also a misdemeanor to ignite fireworks within three hundred (300) feet of a fireworks booth, gas station or anywhere else with flammable materials.
+And if the fireworks caused damage to property in Las Vegas, the judge may also order you to pay restitution.8

 7. What are some common defenses?

-If the defendant had no major prior brushes with the law, the prosecutor may be willing to dismiss the entire case in exchange for a fine.
+If you had no major prior brushes with the law, the prosecutor may be willing to dismiss the entire case in exchange for a fine.
 A dismissal means that there is no criminal conviction.

 Even though illegal fireworks possession is a relatively minor offense, it is important to try to get your case dismissed.
-That way, the defendant is eligible to petition for a record seal right away.
-Otherwise, an illegal fireworks conviction will stay on the person’s record for at least one (1) year before he/she can try to get it sealed.
+That way, you are eligible to petition for a record seal right away.
+Otherwise, an illegal fireworks conviction will stay on your record for at least one (1) year before you can try to get it sealed.

-8. Can you buy non-Safe-N-Sane fireworks in Nye County?
+8. Can I buy non-Safe-N-Sane fireworks in Nye County?